-Max Bruel Hi-Fi brass candesticks for Torben Ørskov
+Max Bruel Hi-Fi brass candestick for Torben Ørskov

-Offered for sale individually, these elegant brass candlesticks were designed in 1960 by Danish architect Max Bruel, whose other work includes the design of Copenhagen's Herlev hospital, the tallest building in Denmark.
-The candlesticks have a base diameter of 9cm and their heights are 26.5cm and 13.5cm respectively.
-The head and foot can be unscrewed from the stem.
-Weighing approximately 570g and 540g the candlesticks are very heavy, which gives them great stability despite their narrow profile.
-They were made to the highest standards of quality by luxury goods company Torben Ørskov, which produced many other top-quality architect-designed objects in the same era including Herbert Krenchel's famous Krenit range.
+This elegant brass candlestick was designed in 1960 by Danish architect Max Bruel, whose other work includes the design of Copenhagen's Herlev hospital, the tallest building in Denmark.
+It was made to the highest standards of quality by luxury goods company Torben Ørskov, which produced many other top-quality architect-designed objects in the same era including Herbert Krenchel's famous Krenit range.
 We currently have just a few of these candlesticks remaining available.
 All carry Torben Ørskov's TØ logo in the brass underneath the base, and a few also have a paper Torben Ørskov label.

 The candlestick has a height of 135mm (approx 5 inches), a base diameter of 90mm, and a head diameter of 54mm with a candle recess of 20mm.
 Despite its narrow profile it is heavy, weighing approximately 540g, which gives it great stability.
 None of the examples we have in stock have been polished in many years, so they are patinated and the brass appears dull.
 We leave it up to purchasers to decide whether they prefer them like this or would like to polish them, in which case they do shine up beautifully.